-- 9. Prior to issuance of building permits, the applicant/developer shall provide proof to the Planning Division of the project's participation in the Regional Transportation Impact Fee Program. - 10.
+- 7. Prior to issuance of building permits, the applicant/developer shall provide proof to the Planning Division of the project's participation in the Regional Transportation Impact Fee Program. - 8.
+Prior to the issuance of building permits, the applicant/developer shall provide proof to the Planning Division of payment of Local Mitigation fees. - 9.
 Prior to issuance of building permits and if necessary, the applicant/developer shall obtain a street permit or get approved a Traffic Control Plan from the City Public Works Department.